ColinDaly75/ES-LTR-Implicit-Explicit-Correlation/README.md

 We generate and publish a small manually annotated LTR dataset (ENTRP-SRCH.txt) and calculate a Spearman correlation coefficient.

-## PART 2:  Comparison of Ranking Performance using alternative ground truths
+### Experiment 2:  Comparison of Ranking Performance using alternative ground truths
 Once the correlation is established, we use the CTR values in place of human relevance judgements are recreate our learning to rank model.
 This involves subsitiuting the CTR values into the first column of the LTR dataset.
 The nDCG values are calculated using
 - human relevance judgements and
 - clickthrough rate.